The origin of Communion

 Who may receive Communion?

-In most United Church of Christ local churches, the Communion Table is “open to all Christians who wish to know the presence of Christ and to share in the community of God’s people.”
-(Book of Worship) Some visitors from churches which believe communion should only be celebrated among Christians who are in full doctrinal agreement might not choose to participate.
-Their decision should be respected.
+The Communion Table is open to all Christians who wish to know the presence of Christ and to share in the community of God’s people according to the Book of Worship.
+Some visitors from churches believe communion should only be celebrated among Christians who are in full doctrinal agreement and might choose not to participate.
+All decisions are respected.